eliranwong/MultiAMDGPU_AIDev_Ubuntu/README.md

 > export ROCR_VISIBLE_DEVICES=0,1

 Remarks: Tough documents state that device indices are accepted, but device indeces does not work in my case.
-I have to use UUIDs.
+I have to use UUIDs, in order for my system to detect the GPUs correctly.
+UUIDs of individual GPUs can be found with command 'rocminfo'.

 <details><summary>Explanation</summary>